TannerTX/CS50-Stock-Ticker-Bot/README.md

 ## Description

 > A Discord bot I made as a final project for CS50.
 This bot allows user(s) to add and remove stock symbols to and from a local database, then takes the specified symbols and generates a custom ticker that relays those stocks' prices within the general channel of the Discord guild in which the bot resides in.

-The bot utilizes API calls to [IEXCloud](https://iexcloud.io), as well as queries to a local SQLite3 database for easy data access across multiple Discord guilds.
+>The bot utilizes API calls to [IEXCloud](https://iexcloud.io), as well as queries to a local SQLite3 database for easy data access across multiple Discord guilds.
+>Users have access to a few commands that determine the bot's output.
+The command(s) /addstock and /removestock utilizes the better-sqlite3 node package, where they query the local database titled **StockInfo** and update the table titled **stocks**; adding and removing legitimate symbols from the table at the user's own will.

+>Users also have access to /quote, /viewdb, and /ticker. /quote will make a call to the [IEXCloud](https://iexcloud.io) stock API, getting the current or latest market value of a single stock the user specifies. /viewdb allows the user to view the current contents of the **stocks** table within the **StockInfo** database.
+If the table is populated, a board will be posted in the main chat with all of the symbols the user has added over time.
+The /ticker command allows the user to toggle a forever-updating board that contains the current market value of every stock symbol in the **stocks** table.
+Every 10 seconds, a board is posted in the main text channel with said values; which is then deleted and replaced by a new board containing updated stock prices.

+>All of these user-specified settings and stock symbols will remain persistent, even after the bot undergoes a restart- so the user will still be able to view all of their hand-picked stocks and maintain their ticker state at all times the bot is online

 ## Video Demonstration
 >https://www.youtube.com/watch?v=mde8IgWI00k